Brooks Saddles – Do They Live Up to the Hype?

 Released in 1927, the B66 is one of Brooks’ oldest and most loved models.
 It’s a traditional leather coil-sprung saddle with two rear springs for a comfortable, upright seating position.
 The B66 comes in a standard and short model.

-The B67 comes in four models, the standard, short, softened and softened short.
+The B67 comes in four models, standard, short, softened and softened short.
 It’s an upgrade of the traditional sprung B66 model, built for comfort with two rear coil springs and an upright seating position.

 The B135 is another traditional coil-sprung leather saddle with a front loop and double rear coil springs.
 This provides the most saddle suspension possible for those needing extreme comfort and shock absorption.